adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 24 - Implementing Caching Mechanism
 - Updated the backend with a sample method for caching API responses using Flask-Caching.

+## Iteration 25 - Adding Internationalization Support
+- Updated the frontend with a sample method for adding internationalization (i18n) support.